Zhou-Jiangcheng/coulomb_failure_stress_change_example/README.md

 ```

 Add the folder path.
 For example, if your project is located at `/home/mydir/coulomb_failure_stress_change_example`, create and add `/home/mydir/coulomb_failure_stress_change_example` to the `/path_anaconda/envs/cfs/lib/python3.11/site-packages/custom.pth` file.

+## Windows

+It is recommended to use Cygwin to install gfortran on Windows systems and add its bin folder to the user PATH environment variable.
+Afterwards, you can use the gfortran.exe command in PowerShell to compile Fortran programs.
+The installation and usage of Python are the same as Linux.

 # Usage (Static CFS)